DigitClopedia2024/iroha_explorer_compose-05-2025-/stable-dependency-management.md

 1.  **Navigate to the Upstream Repository's Commit History:**
     Open your web browser and go to the Hyperledger Iroha repository's commit history: [https://github.com/hyperledger-iroha/iroha/commits/main/](https://github.com/hyperledger-iroha/iroha/commits/main/) (or the relevant branch like `dev`).
 2.  **Locate the Desired Commit:**
     Scroll through the commit messages and their dates.
-Identify a commit hash (the long alphanumeric string next to each commit) that was made on or just before your target date (e.g., May 30, 2025).
+Identify a commit hash (the long alphanumeric string next to each commit) that was made on or just before your target date (e.g., May 30, 2025 see upper screenshot).
+Here we identified the stable version of 29th May with the full commit hash number 6ec5cfb1f272d6368326281a4c9480527fbd6b7a
-    * **Example:** For illustrative purposes, let's assume you found a commit hash like `7c4b6e8a9d1f2c3b4a5d6e7f8c9b0a1d2e3f4a5b` that fits your criteria. **You must replace this with the actual hash you find.**
+    * **Example:** For illustrative purposes, let's assume you found a commit hash like `6ec5cfb1f272d6368326281a4c9480527fbd6b7a` that fits your criteria. **You must replace this with the actual hash you find.**

 ### Step 5.2: Fork the Upstream Repository